-The 16,000ha park – the oldest in Africa - offers the life-changing opportunity to trek through dense Afromontane forest with golden monkeys swinging overhead, in search of these grandiose animals.
+The 16,000ha park – the oldest in Africa - offers the life-changing opportunity to trek through the dense Afromontane forest with golden monkeys swinging overhead, in search of these grandiose animals.
 The beady eyes of three-horned chameleons will watch your feet trampling across the forest floor.
 Gorilla trekking is not the only activity on offer in the park, as guided nature walks and challenging hikes take visitors through this incredibly biodiverse area.

-It was in this park that Dian Fossey spent 20 years of her life studying mountain gorillas and it was largely her dedication to these animals which ensured their safety from the terrors of poaching.
+It was in this park that Diane Fossey spent 20 years of her life studying mountain gorillas and it was largely her dedication to these animals which ensured their safety from the terrors of poaching.
 The park now acts as a conservation area for mountain gorillas and is home to around half of the world’s population.
 It is for this reason that gorilla trekking permits must be arranged before coming to the park and strict conservation rules be abided by.

 We've taken the liberty to answer everything you may need to know about visiting Volcanoes National Park

 The best time to visit Rwanda depends entirely on what you wish to experience, as it’s a year-round destination.
 However, if you’re planning your luxury Rwanda safari around gorilla and chimpanzee trekking, then you should aim to visit during the dry seasons as trekking conditions are easier.
 The long dry season is from June to September, and the short dry season is from January to February.
 Don’t worry, though, as our Travel Experts will help you decide on the best time for the experiences you wish to have.